Interacting partially directed self avoiding walk. From phase transition to the geometry of the collapsed phase: Introduction

 \subsection{Main results}

-The main results of this paper are Theorems A,B,C,D and E. Theorems A and B are dedicated to the investigation of the phase transition while the path properties of the polymer inside its collapsed phase are studied with Theorems C,D and E.
+The main results of this paper are Theorems A,B,C,D,E and F. Theorems A and B are dedicated to the investigation of the phase transition while the path properties of the polymer inside its collapsed phase are studied with Theorems C,D,E and F.

-Before stating the Theorems we need to introduce $\mathbf{P}_{\beta}$ the law of an auxiliary symmetric random walk $V:=(V_n)_{n\in\mathbb{N}}$ with geometric increments, i.e., $V_0=0$, $V_n=\sum_{i=1}^n v_i$ for $n\in\mathbb{N}$ and $v:=(v_i)_{i\in\mathbb{N}}$ is an i.i.d sequence under the law $\mathbf{P}_{\beta}$, with distribution
+Before stating the Theorems we need to introduce $\mathbf{P}_{\beta}$ the law of an auxiliary symmetric random walk $V:=(V_n)_{n\in\mathbb{N}}$ with geometric increments, i.e., $V_0=0$, $V_n=\sum_{i=1}^n U_i$ for $n\in\mathbb{N}$ and $(U_i)_{i\in\mathbb{N}}$ is an i.i.d sequence under the law $\mathbf{P}_{\beta}$, with distribution

 Then, for $\delta \geq 0$ we set